vishudhiman/News-App/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+* This project is bascically a News App Which tells you the latest News based on the categories.*

+# Tech Stack
+1.React JS
+2.Alan Speech Synthesis
+3.Material UI

 **I really just want to thank JSMastery for this wonderful project**